Prof. Dr. Roy Smith

 Additional information

 In 1990 Professor Smith worked with the Kanchenjunga School Project development charity, installing solar powered vaccine refrigerators in a remote region of Nepal.
-Since 2007 he has been active with Engineers Without Borders, USA, advising a student group on engineering infrastructure designs for a remote village in Kenya.
+From 2007 to 2016 he was active with Engineers Without Borders, USA, advising a student group on engineering infrastructure designs for a remote village in Kenya.
 The infrastructure developed to date includes rainwater collection systems, electrification of a health clinic, borehole drilling, development of a well pump and water distribution system, and an incinerator for medical waste.
-Each year since 2008 he has travelled with a team of students to a village on the shore of Lake Victoria, Kenya, to complete the installations.
+Each year between 2008 and 2016 he travelled with a team of students to a village on the shore of Lake Victoria, Kenya, to complete the installations.

 Course Catalogue